Abigail May Alcott

 Abba May met Amos Bronson Alcott in Brooklyn, Connecticut at

 the home of her brother, Samuel Joseph May, the first Unitarian minister in the state.
-Throughout their long courtship, Bronson Alcott, a shy lover, communicated his sentiments
+Throughout their long courtship, Mr. Alcott, "a shy lover," communicated his sentiments

-to Miss May by letting her read passages about herself in his journal.
+to Miss May by letting her read passages he wrote about her in his journal.
 Bronson and Abba

 were married in Kings Chapel in Boston on May 23, 1830.